 29.1.1 The UK Diaspora and its Relation with the Homeland

 The UK diaspora is one the largest in the world, ranked eighth highest in absolute numbers (World Bank 2011), with the largest stock of citizens living aboard amongst high-income OECD countries (Murray et al. 2012, p.
-19), comprising an estimated 10 per cent of the total UK population in 2010 (Finch, Andrew and Latorre 2010, p.
-13).
+19).
 This being said, estimating the stock of UK-born emigrants living abroad is challenging, with figures ranging from 4.5 to 5.6 million (Murray et al. 2012, p.18; World Bank 2011; Sriskandarajah and Drew 2006),

 English-speaking nations have consistently being the top destinations for British emigrants, with Australia being the persistent top choice with an estimated 1045600, followed by the USA (798000), Canada (543900), Spain (280500) and Ireland (257500).
 New Zealand, France and Germany are other population destinations (Murray et al. 2012).
 Australia is the top destination for younger age groups (aged 44 and under) whereas Spain and France are top destinations for older age groups (Murray et al. 2012, p.
 17).
-Much of settlement emigration has taken place in countries of the Old Commonwealth as a result of colonial ties associated with the Commonwealth project, indistinguishably because these are English-speaking nations and with that long-entrenched migration flows sustained by the Commonwealth institution.
-Australia remains the top destination of choice in part because of the streams of family chain migration as a result of emigration in earlier decades and ‘Empire continuing to exert its influence on settlement patterns long after it ceased to exist’ (Hammerton 2017, p.
-8), with 33 per cent of all British born emigrants living in Australia or New Zealand (ONS 2018).
-The UK had a smaller proportion of emigrants living in another EU country than any other EU country (ONS 2018).
-Nonetheless, as a result of more stringent entry requirements in Anglo sphere countries, and shifts to lifestyle migration, emigration to EU states has been on the rise since the 1980s with 784,900 British citizens living in the EU (excluding the UK and Ireland) in 2017 (ONS 2018).
+Much of settlement emigration has taken place in countries of the Old Commonwealth as a result of colonial ties associated with the Commonwealth project and relatedly because these are English-speaking nations..
+Australia remains the top destination of choice in part because of family chain migration as a result of emigration in earlier decades and ‘Empire continuing to exert its influence on settlement patterns long after it ceased to exist’ (Hammerton 2017, p.
+8).
+Thirty three per cent of all British born emigrants live in Australia or New Zealand (ONS 2018), in contrast the UK has a smaller proportion of citizens living in another EU country than any other EU state (ONS 2018).
+Nonetheless, as a result of more stringent entry requirements in Anglo sphere countries, and shifts to lifestyle migration, emigration to EU states has been on the rise since the 1980s with an estimated 784,900 British citizens living in the EU (excluding the UK and Ireland) in 2017 (ONS 2018).

 British emigration has a long and fragmented history.
 In previous centuries Britons emigrated in large numbers to the colonies either as refugees or as forced economic migrants (Cohen 2008).
-Post-war Britain went through successive stages of austerity up to the early 1960s, ‘and the emigration of the period was itself a one of austerity’ (Hammerton 2017, p.
+Post-war Britain went through successive stages of austerity up to the early 1960s, and thus ‘the emigration of the period was itself a one of austerity’ (Hammerton 2017, p.
 7).
-In the succeeding decades as UK became more prosperous, the patterns of migration shifted towards ‘lifestyle migration’ with Britons searching for better employment but also preferred lifestyles such as warmer climate (Hammerton 2017, p.
+In the succeeding decades as UK became more prosperous, the patterns of migration shifted towards ‘lifestyle migration’ with Britons continuing to search for better employment but also preferred lifestyles such as warmer climate (Hammerton 2017, p.
 7; Inter Nations 2017).
 In turn, emigration has been associated with ‘dynamic, adventurous and often relatively prosperous individuals taking up exciting personal opportunities overseas’ (Finch, Andrew and Latorre 2010, p.
 2).
 In contrast to other Diasporas then post-war British emigration has been underpinned by positive pull factors.
 British emigrants tend to be ‘progressive global Brits’ who are self-mobilising.
 In turn the government’s assumption is that Britons do not require or want engagement with the homeland and that engagement ‘is only about helping emigrants to keep out of trouble’ (Finch, Andrew and Latorre 2010, p.
 14).
 This reticence goes some way to explaining the lack of UK diaspora engagement policy.